Kim-020411/lab1/README.md

 ## Observations

-1.The multiplexer correctly selected the input based on select lines 2.Hierarchical design using 2:1 MUXes worked efficiently 3.The priority encoder correctly identified the highest-priority input when multiple inputs were active 4.When all inputs were 0, the output remained 0 and the valid signal was inactive 5.The circuits behaved as expected for all tested combinations
+1. The multiplexer correctly selected the input based on select lines
+2. Hierarchical design using 2:1 MUXes worked efficiently
+3. The priority encoder correctly identified the highest-priority input when multiple inputs were active
+4. When all inputs were 0, the output remained 0 and the valid signal was inactive
+5. The circuits behaved as expected for all tested combinations
 ---

 ## Result